fastn-community/hero-design-template/README.md

 This uses

 - `index.ftd`: It is the homepage which shows preview of
-  your header
+  your Hero

-The documentation for this template comes from [`sitemap-header-doc`](fastn-community.github.io/sitemap-header-doc)
+The documentation for this template comes from [`hero-doc`](fastn-community.github.io/hero-doc)

 *To know more about `fastn`, visit [`fastn` website](https://fastn.com/).
 Also